Sa-ba-sh/Circuit-Solver/README.md

 ## Instructions
 Computer is the foolest thing in the world, which blindly just processes the inputs that is being fed into it.
 Hence here are few basic instructions that must be followed while using this software.
 First, the user should themselves number all the individual nodes along with one of them being marked as the reference node and number all the other nodes.
 Once the prelimary inputs are enterred, the user should choose what kind of elements are present in the circuit.
 Following that, the user should enter the elementt's details adhering to the passive sign convention, for helping out the user images have beeen shown near the input boxes.
 The user should enter the inputs as per the image that is displayed.
 Once all these inputs are given the software processes it an displays the final output.
 If at all there is any error then there will be an alert stating the error, this could be due to some incorrect inputs given, so the user should validate the inputs again.
 If the issue still persist then the user could raise an issue stating the circuit diagram and we shall try to address it as soon as possible.

+## Back-story
+We are currently in our sophomore yearof study and have a course on electric circuits.
+When we first encountered some large complicated circuits felt very hard to solve it by hand, since it involved large number of rigorous calcuations.
 ## Implementation
 @Baladhinesh please fill this with the content of how you have implemented the coding part.